The Advantage of Being Kind to Others

 “We find that people imitate not only the particulars of positive actions but also the spirit underlying them.
 This implies that kindness itself is contagious, and that that it can cascade across people, taking on new forms along the way.”

 Today, we are bombarded with social media and news media that focuses on the negative interactions that affect us.
 It’s seen in the victims of bullying, of abuse, and of those who abuse their power.
 Even our entertainment is often riddled with abusive comments and negative actions.

 Yet, when we were to look at how important an act of kindness can help someone in need, we realize how it can empower both ourselves and others.

-Helping the disabled person who is struggling to gather items out their reach can change the course of their day.
-By giving a hungry person something to eat or helping a homeless person find shelter can change their outlook on life.
+Helping disabled person who is struggling to gather items out of their reach can change the course of their day.
+Giving a hungry person something to eat or helping a homeless person find shelter can change their outlook on life.
 Helping an elderly neighbor carry in groceries, mow their yard, or just check on them occasionally, can help them feel less lonely.
 If you say thank you, please, and hello to others who are serving you, you brighten their day.

 But kindness not only affects the one you are performing it for.
 It has positive physiological effects on you as well.

 · When you are kind to someone, your body gets a surge in serotonin, feel-good endorphins, and oxytocin, all hormones that promote a natural high.

 · These hormones reduce pain and lower bread pressure, helping you feel relaxed and loved.